ddewaele/spring.tutorial.oauth2.cognito/README.md

 ## Introduction

-Simple oAuth2 client application to test the Cognito oAuth2 provider.
+Simple oAuth2 client application to test the Cognito oAuth2 provider using the authorization code grant.

 Uses the following URL structure